GooglyTank/Hack-NASA/SECURITY.md

 # Security Policy
-We do not cover anything that happens to your PC when you run this program.
-If you have any problems, do not contact us, contact NASA (or don't just go on with life in general).
+We are not responsible for anything that happens to your PC when you run this program.
+If you have any problems, do not contact us, contact NASA im sure they will be understanding of your issue.